Canada - Agriculture

 In Canada’s Feminist International Assistance Policy (FIAP), agriculture falls mainly under the action area ‘growth that works for everyone’.
 The policy frames food security and agriculture within the larger lens of women’s economic empowerment and gender-inclusive climate change mitigation.
 In line with its prioritization of climate-smart agriculture, this sector received the largest share (38%) of Canada’s climate-related commitments in 2019 (see sector: ‘Climate’).
 Given the impact of the COVID-19 crisis on global agriculture systems and food security, and the Canadian government has also made commitments related to agriculture as part of its international response.

 Several GAC branches are involved in decision-making on agriculture

 Under the leadership of the Prime Minister, Global Affairs Canada (GAC) steers development policy, including for agriculture.
-Within GAC, key branches for agriculture-related programs are the GAC’s four geographic branches (Americas; Asia Pacific; Europe, Middle-East and Maghreb; sub-Saharan Africa), which manage bilateral country programs.
-In addition, the Global Food Security and Environment branch and the Global Sustainable Economic Growth branches are key players in the development of Canada’s agriculture-related strategies and policies.
-Moreover, the Global Issues and Development Branch manages relations with multilateral agricultural initiatives.
+Within GAC, key branches for agriculture-related programs are the GAC’s four geographic branches (Americas; Asia Pacific; Europe, Middle East and the Maghreb; and ‘sub-Saharan Africa’, meaning the countries of Eastern, Western, Central, and Southern Africa, according to the African Union’s designation), which manage bilateral country programs.
+In addition, the Food Security and Environment Branch and the Economic Development Branches are key players in the development of Canada’s agriculture-related strategies and policies.
+The Global Issues and Development Branch manages relations with multilateral agricultural initiatives.